I. Taaleri Code of Conduct in General

 Taaleri Plc always strives to act in the best interest of its shareholders.

-It is the company management’s task to ensure that the operations of the company are organised in an effective and goal-oriented fashion, complying with the Taaleri Code of Conduct and Taaleri’s other instructions.
+It is the company management’s task to ensure that the operations of the company are organised in an effective and goal-oriented fashion, complying with the Taaleri Code of Conduct and Taaleri’s other policies.
 Taaleri treats all its shareholders equally.

 Taaleri supports the health and well-being of its employees and provides them with a healthy and safe workplace.

 Within its sphere of influence, Taaleri strives to ensure that all its cooperation parties and other partners comply with principles that are in tune with the Taaleri Code of Conduct.
+Taaleri’s main partners are committed to Taaleri’s Partner Code of Conduct, if possible, or alternatively, it ensures that the partners’ own code of conduct adequately covers and reflects Taaleri’s ethical views and commitments.

 IV.
-Taaleri and Responsibility
+Taaleri and Sustainability